Skip to content

 Fish Weight Requirements

-For fish under 25 pounds the fish needs to beat the previous record by at least two ounces.
-Fish that weigh 25 pounds or more, need to be at least half of a percent more than the existing records weight to be considered.
-The example the IUSA gives is an existing spearfishing world record is 200 pounds.
-The challenger needs to be a minimum of 201 pounds to contest the existing record.
+For fish under 25 pounds, the fish needs to beat the previous record by at least two ounces.
+Fish that weigh 25 pounds or more need to be at least half of a percent more than the existing record's weight to be considered.
+The example the IUSA gives is an existing spearfishing world record at 200 pounds.
+The challenger then needs to be a minimum of 201 pounds to contest the existing record.

 Weighing Your Catch

-Ideally, an official weigh master weighs the fish.
-The fish needs to be clean from debris, like sand, dirt, or ice.
+Ideally, an official weigh master would weigh the fish.
+The fish needs to be clean from debris like sand, dirt, or ice.
 Subtract the weight of any line used to secure the fish to the scale.
 A Certified Digital Scale is preferable because it gives precise measures, which the IUSA requires.
 Weigh the fish on a certified scale.
 The Scale's certification needs to be current to within the past 12 months.
-Alternatively, Certify your scale within two weeks of weighing the fish.
-If you have to weigh the catch at sea you need to have multiple witnesses write statements describing the highs and lows of the weight difference as well as the sea conditions.
+Alternatively, you can certify your scale within two weeks of weighing the fish.
+If you have to weigh the catch at sea, you need to have multiple witnesses write statements describing the highs and lows of the weight difference as well as the sea conditions.
 You should also provide a video with the application.

 Other Required Documentation

-The legate and girth of the fish are critical in the application process.
-You need a tape measurer that does not stretch, even when wet to verify the fish’s measurements.
-For perfect clarity of the application process you need to look at the guidelines on IUSA’s official site.
+The length and girth of the fish are critical in the application process.
+You need a tape measurer that does not stretch, even when wet, to verify the fish’s measurements.
+For perfect clarity of the application process, you need to look at the guidelines on IUSA’s official site.

 Short List of Required Gear for a Spearfishing World Record